Click the flag

 Vera Fahlberg shares her experience and expertise, outlining the significance of attachment and separation, the developmental stages specific to adoptive children and providing guidance on minimizing the trauma of moves.
 The book also features practical advice on case planning, managing behavior and direct work with children, and throughout are case studies and exercises which provide opportunities for further learning.

-A readable, compassionate and practical text, A CHILD'S JOURNEY THROUGH PLACEMENT provides the foundation, the resources, and the tools to help students, professionals, parents and others who care to support children on their journey through placement to adulthood.
+A readable, compassionate and practical text, A Child’s Journey Through Placement provides the foundation, the resources, and the tools to help students, professionals, parents and others who care to support children on their journey through placement to adulthood.

 Back to top

 The Defiant Child: a Parent’s Guide to Oppositional Defiant Disorder.
-Douglas Riley, $15.95
+Douglas Riley, $18.95

 The Defiant Child guides readers through the difficulties of raising a child or teenager who is attempting to ignore or defeat them at every turn.
 While it explains how defiant children and teens think, delving deeply into the mistaken ideas that lead them to believe that it is safe to ignore parents and challenge their authority, its chief purpose is to provide parents with a step-by-step plan to regain peace and harmony in the family.